devashishkr3/CBI-Frontend/README.md

 - **.env**: Environment variables for the application.
 - **vite.config.js**: Configuration file for Vite, the build tool used in this project.
 - **package.json**: Contains project metadata and dependencies.

+## Contributing
+Contributions are welcome!
+Please follow these steps:
+1. Fork the repository.
+2. Create a new branch for your feature or bug fix:
+    ```bash
+    git checkout -b feature/your-feature-name
+    ```
+3. Make your changes and commit them:
+    ```bash
+    git commit -m "Add your commit message"
+    ```
+4. Push your changes to your fork:
+    ```bash
+    git push origin feature/your-feature-name
+    ```
+5. Create a pull request to the main repository.